bigskysoftware/_hyperscript/www/docs.md

 A `hyperscript` consists of one or more [features](/reference#features).

-The primary entrypoint into hyperscript is an [`event handler`](/features/on), which defines an event listener on a DOM element.
+The primary entry point into hyperscript is an [`event handler`](/features/on), which defines an event listener on a DOM element.

 A feature then contains body which is a a series of [commands](#commands) (aka "statements"), a term taken from HyperTalk.